Adding Regions and Institutions

 Save your input file as cyclus_intro_file.xml

-Activity: Add an extra insitution into the Region
+Activity: Add an extra institution into the Region

-1. Since there are two institutions, Exelon and United States Nuclear, we will split the region into two parts.
-Let’s first build the Exelon institution.
-This institution has one 1178MWe BRAIDWOOD-1 prototype.
+1. Let’s build the ReactorUtility institution.
+This institution has one 1178MWe ReactorPlant Unit 1 prototype.
 Using this information we can write this institution as:

 <region>